 Music as a reward

 The fact is, most ESL students love to sing songs.
-So, reward a well-behaved class with a fun song during the last three to five minutes of class.
+So, reward a well-behaved class with a fun song during the last three to five minutes of the lesson.
 They’ll be happy, they’ll remember the benefits of good behavior, and – without realizing it – they’ll be practicing their English!

 Tips for implementing music as a reward: